Thamaraiselvan942/WaveForm-Pattern/README.md

 ## WaveForm-Pattern
-**Creating A Waveform Pattern Using Numbers To Find The Peak Point Without Using any Library Function**
+**Creating A Waveform Pattern Using Numbers.
+To Find The Peak Point Without Using any Library Function**